BoChenGroup/PyDPM/README.md

 =============
 The curent version of PyDPM can be installed under either Windows or Linux systems.

-For Windows system, we recommed to install Visual Studio 2019 as the compiler equipped with CUDA 11.5 toolkit.

-For Linux system, we recommed to install the latest version of CUDA toolkit.

 ```
 $ pip install pydpm
 ```

+For Windows system, we recommed to install Visual Studio 2019 as the compiler equipped with CUDA 11.5 toolkit;
+For Linux system, we recommed to install the latest version of CUDA toolkit.

 Overview
 =============